 First of all, what's environmental stress?

 We always talk about external 'aggressors.'
-They're around you in the environment every single day.
+They surround you every single day.
 The most damaging of these is ultraviolet light which is present all year round but others include smoke, pollution, icy winds or changes in temperature.
-The can all damage or overload your skin.
+They can all damage or overload your skin.

 For example (and because it's seasonally appropriate), cold, windy weather can draw moisture from your skin causing dryness, redness, tightness, flaky or cracked skin and increased sensitivity.
 When the skin barrier isn't in prime condition, it can then become more sensitised to other external irritants.